The Nordic Course in Navigating Cosmetic Dermatology

 “Please note that participants from Finland, Sweden, Norway, Denmark and Iceland have first priority to register.
 The 60 available seats are distributed among the Nordic countries according to the number of members in the dermatological associations of the Scandinavian countries”

-Italian VAT: 22%.
+Danish VAT: 0%.
 ISCU 2023 is registered for VAT in Italy under the VAT number IT 00187749999.

 It is required by the local authorities that we charge local VAT.
 The reverse charge mechanism does not apply and it is therefore not possible to receive an invoice without local VAT.

-Course Directors
+Course Director

 Andrés M. Erlendsson, MD PhD